ihabunek/phormium/README.md

 - database - name of the database, as defined in `config.json`
 - table - name of the database table
-- pk - name of the primary key column (required, composite keys not supported)
+- pk - name of the primary key column (or an array of names for composite primary keys)

 Now that a database table and the corresponding PHP model are created, we can begin using Phormium.